.. image:: https://cdn.rawgit.com/pymc-devs/pymc3/master/docs/logos/svg/PyMC3_banner.svg

 PyMC3 is a Python package for Bayesian statistical modeling and Probabilistic Machine Learning

-which focuses on advanced Markov chain Monte Carlo and variational fitting
+focusing on advanced Markov chain Monte Carlo (MCMC) and variational inference (VI)

 algorithms.
 Its flexibility and extensibility make it applicable to a